Pilot: John "Andy" Cayton Balloon: Misia Co-Pilot: Krzysztof Zapart

 Pilot: Cheri White Balloon: Warsteiner Co-Pilot: Mark Sullivan

-Mark, the current chair of the World Ballooning Federation, has flown in more Gordon Bennett races than anyone except Willie Eimers.
+Mark Sullivan, the current chair of the World Ballooning Federation, has flown in more distance gas balloon events than any balloonist in history, a combined 42 Gordon Bennett and America's Challenge races.
+With Cheri White he has won the America's Challenge twice and placed as high as third in the Gordon Bennett.
 Mark has been a member of the AIBF Board of Directors since 1989 and was President in 1997-98.